GitKraken Desktop Documentation

 Upgrade Self-Hosted Clients

-1. Open your docker-compose.yml file where you installed GitKraken Self-Hosted.
+1. Open your docker-compose.yml file.

 ./gk-data/